okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 ### Example of a customer admin integration journey with Okta

-Acme is a company that is using Okta to manage identity for their workforce.
+Acme is a company that uses Okta to manage identity for their workforce.
 Acme is considering adding OktReward into their HR suite.
 OktReward is in the OIN with SSO and lifecycle management use cases.
 Therefore, Acme knows they can integrate OktReward securely into their existing Okta-managed SSO and automated user lifecycle flow with minimal effort.
 In addition, Acme can access OktRewards audits for their compliance needs.

 Alicia is an admin at Acme and performs the following tasks to integrate OktReward: